- Ways of Seeing the Spiritual Path

 The spiritual path culminates in Awakening: the presence of accurate perception and correct behavior, with no lag in between them.
 Mysticism¹ is the direct experience of Awakening, or the belief that this is possible and worth pursuing.

-Thank you to Tommy Bonn and Noah Seltzer for reviewing this post.
+Thank you to Thomas Bonn and Noah Seltzer for reviewing this post.

 ¹ While descriptively the word mysticism has a pejorative meaning (confused, simplistic, wrong ideas about spirituality and the universe), I recommend that spiritual practitioners avoid using the word mysticism with this meaning.